squirrel-prover/squirrel-prover/examples/README.md

  IkeV2 signed with pre-shared keys [M,N]:
  - `ikeV2_sign.sp`

-### Composition

-The case studies that end with the `-compo` suffix leverage the composition result of [H].
-They correspond to proofs that are performed for a single session, but that allow to derive thanks to the theorems of [H] a security guarantee for an unbounded number of sessions.

 ## Post-quantum soundness

-An option allows to check if a proof is sound for quantum attackers.
-It is enabled inside a file with:
-`set postQuantumSound = true.`

 All but the DDH based examples in this repository are post-quantum sound.